-SierraCol Energy Limited ("the Company" or SCE) is a private limited company, limited by shares, incorporated in the United Kingdom and registered in England on 28 July 2020 and is engaged, via several of its subsidiaries, in the exploration and the acquisition, development and production of hydrocarbons in Colombia.
-The Company is located at 1st St James's Market, London, United Kingdom SW1Y 4AH.
-These consolidated financial statements include the financial statements of the Company and its subsidiaries ("the Group" or "Group").
+SierraCol Energy Limited ("the Company" or "SCE") is a private limited company, limited by shares, incorporated in the United Kingdom and registered in England on 28 July 2020 and is engaged, via several of its subsidiaries, in the exploration and the acquisition, development and production of hydrocarbons in Colombia.
+The Company is located at Suite Lg, 11 St. James's Place, London, England, SW1A 1NP.
+These interim condensed consolidated financial statements include the financial statements of the Company and its subsidiaries ("the Group").